 The agenda and structure of a conference and a business meeting further highlight their differences.

 Conference: Conferences are typically planned months or even years in advance and follow a structured program over several days.
 The agenda is usually packed with different sessions, such as keynote speeches, workshops, panel discussions, and networking opportunities.
+The opening speech of a business conference sets the tone for the event and highlights the key themes that will be explored.

 The structure is designed to cater to a wide range of interests, allowing attendees to pick sessions that align with their professional needs.
 Conferences also provide breaks for socializing and networking, and in some cases, even host large evening events or dinners to further encourage relationship-building.